 On Aug.
 1, a frustrated Deal resigned in a dramatic clubhouse meeting.
 Rochester general manager George Sisler Jr. sought permission from the Reds to approach King, who was Cincinnati’s pitching coach.

-King wanted to become a big-league manager and he believed being a minor-league skipper would pave the way.
-So King accepted Rochester’s offer to become its manager.
-The Reds then hired Deal to be their pitching coach.
+King wanted to become a big-league manager and he believed managing in the minor leagues would pave the way.
+King accepted Rochester’s offer to become its manager and the Reds hired Deal to be their pitching coach.

 In 1960, King transformed Rochester into a championship contender.

-Helped by pitching talent such as Ray Washburn (16 starts), Bob Gibson (6 starts) and Ray Sadecki (5 starts), and bolstered by a lineup that featured outfielders Leon Wagner and Ellis Burton, shortstop Jerry Buchek, first baseman Luke Easter and catcher Chris Cannizzaro, King led the Cardinals’ farm club to an 81-73 record.
-Rochester qualified for the playoffs, eliminated Richmond in the first round and lost to Toronto in the finals in five games.
+Helped by pitching talent such as Ray Washburn, Bob Gibson and Ray Sadecki, and bolstered by a lineup featuring sluggers Leon Wagner and Luke Easter, King led the Cardinals’ farm club to an 81-73 record.
+Rochester qualified for the playoffs, eliminated Richmond in the first round and lost to Toronto in the finals.

-Then, in a surprising twist, he accepted an offer to become the Cardinals’ minor-league pitching coach.
-Many of the Cardinals’ minor-league administrators who had been upset with King in 1960 had been replaced.
-Eddie Stanky, a teammate of King with the Dodgers in 1944, ’45 and ’47, now was head of the Cardinals’ minor-league system.
+In a surprising twist, King accepted an offer to become the Cardinals’ minor-league pitching coach in 1963.
+Eddie Stanky, a teammate of King with the Dodgers in the 1940s, had replaced Shannon as head of the Cardinals’ minor-league system.

-In two years (1963-64) as Cardinals minor-league pitching coach, King mentored prospects such as Steve Carlton, Larry Jaster, Nellie Briles, Dick Hughes and Mike Cuellar.
+In two years (1963-64) as Cardinals minor-league pitching coach, King mentored prospects such as Steve Carlton, Larry Jaster, Nelson Briles, Dick Hughes and Mike Cuellar.

 When Danny Murtaugh resigned as Pirates manager after the 1964 season, King and his friend, Cardinals minor-league manager Harry Walker, were interviewed for the job and became finalists.
-The Pirates picked Walker, who then hired King to be Pittsburgh’s pitching coach.
+The Pirates picked Walker, who hired King to be Pirates pitching coach.

 [...] mention: Sparky Anderson Blog and Clyde King Blog, both of whom managed Cardinals minor league teams before becoming managers of major league [...]